Cocoa Prices

 What are the short-term drivers of Cocoa prices?

-Over the 1 Month horizon the outlook is bearish due to drivers such as: - Long term price trends - Movements in the Nigerian Naira - The shape of the futures curve (adjusted for the risk free rate and price volatility) Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Short term price trends
+Over the 1 Month horizon the outlook is bearish due to drivers such as: - Long term price trends - Seasonality trends for the prediction month of year - Germany GDP Growth Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Short term price trends

 What are the long-term drivers of Cocoa prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - Satellite-observed activity in Lagunes Region (Ivory Coast) - Bulk Goods exports from Ghana - EWMA-based technical analysis - The net positions of speculators on ICE Br(None) The top contrary drivers for the 1 Year horizon are: - Movements in the West African CFA Franc
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Satellite-observed activity in Lagunes Region (Ivory Coast) - The net positions of speculators on ICE - Movements in the Ghanaian Cedi Br(None) The top contrary drivers for the 1 Year horizon are: - Movements in the West African CFA Franc - Bulk Goods exports from Ghana

 Will the price of Cocoa go up?